hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 **Option 3:** [Generate a Service Principal](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure#configure-terraform-environment-variables) - for advanced users.

 ???
 **Today we'll be using cloud-based workstations that have all the software you need pre-installed.
 There are no firewalls, no ticketing systems and no blockers in the lab environment.
 It is your own personal Terraform playground.
-All the skills you learn here today can be applied to your own Terraform Cloud or Enterprise account as well.
+All the skills you learn here today can be applied to your own Terraform Enterprise or Enterprise account as well.
 All the exercises will be done in our Azure training account.
 Please be kind to our training account, no bittorrent or crypto mining please.**

 The expectation here is that everybody starts the workshop with a workstation that can run `terraform apply` and build things in an Azure account.
 You should always default to Option 1.
 If advanced students want to try options #2 and #3 tell them they are on their own for troubleshooting.